 It has been nearly fifteen years since a young sportswriter named Jeff Pearlman was given an assignment by Dick Friedman, the baseball editor at Sports Illustrated: write a piece about a soon-to-be 25-year-old Braves closer with a sinking 95 mph fastball and a wicked slider.
 The man's name was John Rocker.
 A sportswriter reflects upon the story that may have defined his career, if not the career of the man he covered.

 Mental Floss makes couplets from literary first lines and hip hop hits using the "generate line" feature from rappad.co.

 Want to beta test out MeFi Radio, a new iOS 7.x app?

+Major league baseball is doing something dumb.
 They asked fans to nominate a player from their team to be THE FACE OF MLB, whatever that means.
 Yankees fans picked Derek Jeter.
 Angels fans picked Mike Trout.
 Oakland A's fans picked a 4-eyed utility infielder named Eric Sogard.
 And he's winning.

+Comedians are using their fans for co-ordinated safety in numbers bullying.
 Simon Pegg, Ricky Gervais and Noel Fielding [...] have used their combined follower count of just under 6 million to bully people – Gervais in particular does so repeatedly – and I’m sick of the fact that they’re not called to account for it.
 You will have heard plenty about “trolls and haters” in the wider media, but very little about celebrities endorsing and directing this behaviour.